JetBrains/kotlin-web-site/pages/docs/reference/native-overview.md

 Check out [tutorials](/docs/tutorials/native/apple-framework.html) or [documentation](/docs/reference/native/multiplatform.html)
 for Kotlin/Native.

-Do you like to lean by example?
+Do you like to learn by example?
 There are example projects for you:
  * The [Kotlin/Native GitHub repository](https://github.com/JetBrains/kotlin-native/tree/master/samples) contains a number of sample projects;
  * The [KotlinConf app](https://github.com/JetBrains/kotlinconf-app/tree/master/ios) is an iOS app with a UIKit-based UI, showcasing the Objective-C interop facilities of Kotlin/Native.